Web design for business and holiday property websites in the UK and Europe

 To resize images that you are going to send to us, a good rule of thumb is to resize them so that they are 1000 pixels wide (the height doesn't matter).
 When you save the images there will be an option to specify a level of compression.
 This will determine the size in bytes of the final image file.
 Be careful!
 If you apply too much compression, an unacceptable level of detail in the photo will be lost.
-Try to keep the level of compression low so that we retain the detail.
+Try to keep the level of compression low so that enough of the detail is retained.
 If you are shown an indication of the final final size in bytes, give yourself up to 500kb (0.5mb) per image.

 If a photo is intented to fill the full width of the screen (e.g. a wide background image), it should be 2,000 pixels wide.

 Save the resized image with a new file name.
 Use only lowercase letters and leave no gaps in the filename.
 Use a name that describes what the image depicts (e.g. doublebedroom2.jpg, not image0003.jpg).
 Save it in the JPEG format, using a lowercase extension (.jpg).